 10. Remind your teen that spring will return.

 Remembering that it’s temporary can help ease the winter blues.
-However, SAD is more than just the winter blues.
-Therefore, don’t hesitate to reach out for help for your teen.
+And, don’t hesitate to reach out for help for your teen.
 With the support of a compassionate mental health professional, they can start feeling better during the cold season and in every season.

 Treatment for Seasonal Depression at Newport Academy